AKHSP provides medical gear to Chitral

 CHITRAL: Deputy Commissioner, Upper Chitral, Shah Saud, said on Monday that Aga Khan Health Service Pakistan (AKHSP) was playing a pivotal role in the treatment of coronavirus patients and containing the viral infection in the district.

 Speaking at a ceremony held in connection with the distribution of medical gears for the coronavirus patients at the Tehsil Headquarters hospital, Booni, the official said that AKHSP had established 28 state-of-the art response centres at Booni, 20 each in Mastuj and Garam Chashma to fight the fast-spreading virus in the district.
-He said that the latest equipment had been installed at these centres and specialist male and female doctors were providing medication to the infected patients.
+He said that the latest equipment had been installed at these centres and specialist male and female doctors were providing medication.

-AKHSP Khyber Pakhtunkhwa and Punjab regions head Mirajuddin said that his organisation was helping the Health Department in primary and secondary healthcare system to fight the Covid-19 pandemic and save precious lives.
-He said that AKHSP would continue its support to the government in defeating the coronavirus epidemic.
+AKHSP KP and Punjab regions head Mirajuddin said his organisation was helping the Health Department to fight the Covid-19 pandemic.